 Things to Watch Out For

-Now you may be wondering, “What’s not to like?”
+So far this tree sounds pretty good and you may be wondering, “What’s not to like?”
 Here are some things you should be aware of before you plant one in your yard.

 Sweet acacia can be messy when it drops its pods.
 Deer and javelina like the pods, and you may not want to lure hungry critters into your yard.